Topics, L

 * Idea: A structure that is more general than the Lagrangian formalism in the same sense as Poisson geometry is more general than the symplectic one.

-Lagrangian Formulation of a Theory > s.a. examples of lagrangian systems; higher-order lagrangians.
+Lagrangian Formulation of a Theory > s.a. lagrangian systems; higher-order lagrangians.

 Lagrangian Observers > see Observers.